sigillabs/mobidex/README.md

 To run Mobidex on the iOS simulator from XCode, follow these steps.

-1. From the Mobidex root  directory, install all the required javascript packages.

-  `npm install`
+1. Make sure you've ran the setup steps above, first.

 2. Install all the required gems in your project space.